KentBeck/BPlusTree/pkg/bplustree/README.md

 - **Type Safety**: The generic implementation provides compile-time type checking for keys.
 - **Range Queries**: The B+ tree supports range queries, which return all keys in a given range.
 - **Bloom Filter**: The B+ tree uses a Bloom filter to optimize lookups of non-existent keys.
-- **Backward Compatibility**: The original API is still supported through a wrapper.

 ## Usage